 Make caramel apples or chocolate covered apples.
 Have a caramel apple party with family and friends.
 Or keep it simple and enjoy apple slices with caramel dip while watching autumn romance movies.
 (See 4 Easy Ways to Make Caramel Apples for Family Night Fun for recipes & ideas.)

 Cauldron Cocktail Party

 Autumn has perfect weather to marry the fun of a backyard cookout with holiday fare.
-Have a cauldron cocktail party with campfire cauldrons filled with warm and spicy mulled wines and hot chocolate.
+Have a cauldron cocktail party with campfire cauldrons filled with warm and spicy mulled wines, apple cider and hot chocolate.
 Don’t forget to have cauldrons filled with ice and bottles of beer and soda too.
-A cauldron of chili is a must!
-See our autumn beverage recipes for ideas.
+A cauldron of chili is a must to with it!

 Cemetery at Night

 In autumn, and Halloween right around the corner, visit a cemetery at night.
 Have a picnic.
 Read tombstones with a flashlight.
 Decide what you want your tombstone to say.
 Great to do with a group of friends.